Smartsheet Inc. (SMAR) CEO Mark Mader on Q1 2021 Results - Earnings Call Transcript

 Brent Thill

 And Mark just to circle back to the May comment you made, I think a number of tech companies that we all work with has been saying things are getting better day by day, week by week and you can see it across many of the industries we all track.
-I guess when you look in May, would you consider this to be kind of a normal month from what you've seen historically, and this is really just an more of an April issue, everyone's just trying to figure out how you would frame the differences that you saw this past month or the month before?
+I guess when you look in May, would you consider this to be kind of a normal month from what you've seen historically, and this is really just a more of an April issue, everyone's just trying to figure out how you would frame the differences that you saw this past month or the month before?

 Mark Mader